stevenjlho/leetcode/solutions/15. 3Sum/README.md

 1. Begin by sorting the array.
 This helps in both identifying duplicates and making the two-pointer strategy effective.
 2. If the array has fewer than three elements or if the first element is positive, return an empty array.
-3. Initialize `result` to store valid triplets
+3. Initialize `res` to store valid triplets
 4. Iterate over the array with a loop.
    - If the current element is positive, break the loop.
 Beyond this point, it's impossible to find a triplet that sums to zero.
    - If the current element is the same as the previous one, skip it to avoid duplicate triplets.